-Section I: Introduction
+SECTION I: INTRODUCTION

-- Have each member of your group introduce themselves: share where you're from, and any organization you're affiliated with! - [I/We] represent the Shot@Life campaign in your [district/state].
-The campaign is part of the UN Foundation and educates, connects, and empowers Americans to champion global vaccines as one of the most cost-effective investments the U.S. government can make to save the lives of children in developing countries. - We support this cause in our communities by holding events, raising funds, and advocating to our elected officials locally.
-We are here today to talk about our passion for global childhood immunization and how [Senator/Representative X] can play a leadership role in ensuring all kids have a shot at life. - As you know, the President's FY19 budget once again calls for drastic cuts to foreign affairs programs.
-We would like to talk about maintaining strong support for global vaccine programs for FY19.
+- Each member: introduce yourself and share where you are from. - [I/We] represent the Shot@Life campaign in your [district/state].
+The campaign is part of the UN Foundation and educates, connects, and empowers Americans to champion global vaccines as one of the most cost-effective investments the U.S. government can make to save the lives of children in developing countries. - We support this cause in our communities by holding events, raising funds, and engaging in political advocacy.
+We are here today to talk about the importance of global childhood immunization programs and how [Senator/Representative X] can play a leadership role in ensuring all kids have a shot at life. - We expect the President's FY20 budget will once again call for drastic cuts to foreign affairs programs, and we would like to discuss the importance of maintaining strong support for global vaccine programs for FY20.